thixotropist/ghidra_import_tests/content/en/docs/issues/autovectorization.md

 * A minimal solution would add a line of descriptive text to every vector instruction definition, which would be passed into the decompiler to be displayed as a comment.
-* A wildly optimistic solution would treat the loop the same way a processor with an infinite vector size would treat it, rendering the loop as python -
+* A wildly optimistic solution would treat the loop the same way a processor with an infinite vector size would treat it, rendering the loop with a python comment -
     ```python
     [0xff & (x+1) for x in range(0,1320)]
     ```
+* An extremely optimistic solution would use ML training and machine translation tools to recognize the generated instruction sequence and produce the C source code most often associated with that generated sequence.